Landscape with figures of ruins, herds and shepherds with an original frame from 1700

 Description

-Landscape with figures of ruins and herds of 170° with an original frame, depicting the remains of two shepherds in the shade of a column with bas-reliefs.
+Landscape with figures of ruins and herds of 170° with an original frame, depicting the remains of two shepherds in the shadow of a column with bas-reliefs.
 Cows, goats, and sheep bring the scene to life.
 The painting has been restored and fitted with a new frame, in good condition.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its own characteristic features.

-Empire-style furniture dates from the late 18th to early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture originates from the period between the late 18th and early 19th centuries.
+It was influenced by Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeit items circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details